sinai-dev/BepInExConfigManager/README.md

 * You can change the keybinding under the `BepInExConfigManager` category in the Menu, or by editing the file `BepInEx\config\com.sinai.BepInExConfigManager.cfg`.

 [![](img/preview.png)](https://raw.githubusercontent.com/sinai-dev/BepInExConfigManager/master/img/preview.png)

+## Common issues and solutions

+Although this tool should work out of the box for most Unity games, in some cases you may need to tweak the settings for it to work properly.

+To adjust the settings, open the config file: `BepInEx\config\com.sinai.bepinexconfigmanager.cfg`

+Try adjusting the following settings and see if it fixes your issues:
+* `Startup_Delay_Time` - increase to 5-10 seconds (or more as needed), can fix issues with UnityExplorer being destroyed or corrupted during startup.
+* `Disable_EventSystem_Override` - if input is not working properly, try setting this to `true`.

+If these fixes do not work, please create an issue in this repo and I'll do my best to look into it.

 ## Info for developers